 For more information about the ZX008 Clinical Studies Program, click here or contact Medical Affairs at: firstname.lastname@example.org.

 Zogenix International, Ltd. owns the exclusive license to long-term data and the global intellectual property on the use of low-dose fenfluramine for the treatment of Dravet Syndrome.
-We initiated Phase 3 clinical studies for ZX008 in the first quarter of 2016.
+We reported top-line Phase 3 results for ZX008 in September 2017.

 There are estimated to be between 16,000 and 29,000 patients living with Dravet syndrome in the US and Europe.1 Most of these patients are managed by pediatric epilepsy specialists practicing in approximately 75 specialty treatment centers in the US, with a similar number of centers in Europe.

 Children with Dravet syndrome experience severe, long-lasting, fever-related seizures in the first year of life, with other seizure types typically starting over the next several years.
 These seizures do not respond to standard anti-epileptic medications and often times result in cognitive and developmental impairment, and can be fatal.
 Currently, polypharmacy with currently available anticonvulsant medications is the standard-of-care but outcomes remain poor as there are no effective, long-term treatments.